-Geopolitical competition reinforces these dynamics.
-AI is increasingly treated as dual-use infrastructure, and disclosure of architectures, training data, or parameter weights is framed as a security vulnerability.
-In the U.S., the 2023 Executive Order 14110 mandates federal agencies to assess and report risks associated with frontier AI models, exemplifying oversight without full public transparency.
-Recommendations from the National Telecommunications and Information Administration further restrict public access to certain model weights \enquote{if the U.S. government assesses that the risks of their wide availability sufficiently outweigh the benefits} through distribution controls, export licenses, corporate access limits, and regulated APIs \cite{r:41}.
+Geopolitical competition further entrenches these dynamics.
+As AI is increasingly treated as dual-use infrastructure, disclosure of model architectures, training data, or parameter weights is reframed as a security vulnerability.
+In the U.S., Executive Order 14110 (2023) mandates federal agencies to assess and report risks associated with frontier AI models, exemplifying oversight without full public transparency.
+Recommendations from the U.S. National Telecommunications and Information Administration similarly endorse restricting access to certain model weights \textit{``if the U.S. government assesses that the risks of their wide availability sufficiently outweigh the benefits,''} through distribution controls, export licensing, corporate access limits, and regulated APIs \cite{r:41}.
 At the 2025 Paris AI Action Summit, Vice President J.D.
-Vance echoed this approach, emphasizing guardrails while avoiding commitments to algorithmic transparency, reflecting a strategy that prioritizes innovation, along with national security and economic competitiveness \cite{r:42}.
+Vance echoed this approach, emphasizing guardrails while avoiding commitments to algorithmic transparency, reflecting a strategy that prioritizes innovation alongside national security and economic competitiveness \cite{r:42}.